This has led some to believe they may have been

 Whether his group was just being kind, or whether there

 was an ulterior motive, can only be guessed at.
 It is possible, according

 to Professor Ferring, that the toothless man was an extremely useful

 member of his society.

-"It is unclear whether he could contribute to the
+'It is unclear whether he could contribute to the

 livelihood of the whole group in terms of procuring food and defending

-the group and caring for young," Professor Ferring said.
-Elderly members of
+the group and caring for young,' Professor Ferring added.
+Elderly members

 in modern societies.